m-wiesner/nachos/README.md

 The core idea behind this splitting tool is to model data as a graph.
-Each vertex in the graph represents a unit of data — be it a sentence, a recording, a group of sentences uttered by a speaker speaker, or a group of utterances consisting of the same sentence uttered by different speakers — and edges between vertices indicate that those units of data are similar to each other.
+Each vertex in the graph represents a unit of data — be it a sentence, a recording, a group of sentences uttered by a speaker, or a group of utterances consisting of the same sentence uttered by different speakers — and edges between vertices indicate that those units of data are similar to each other.
 By similar, we mean that there exists some underlying factor that relates the